josephsgithub/pyfun/hello/README.md

 > At this point you might be like, “make it stop!” but understanding
 > these terms will help us talk intelligently about this stuff as we go.

-Simply put *parameters* are like the slots that you put the money in.
+Simply put, *parameters* are like the slots that you put the money in.
 *Arguments* are like the coins that go into the slots.
 When you put money in something happens.
 In this case, you get air.